saikirangurijal/cloudcentersuite/Content/Databases/POSTGRESQL/README.md

-# POSTGRESQL Server
+# PostgreSQL Server

 ## Introduction

     The Workload Manager platform supports integration to various Database third party services.

-    This document provides information on POSTGRESQL server integration with Cisco Workload Manager by creating a Virtual Machine (VM) with Agent service .
+    This document provides information on PostgreSQL server integration with Cisco Workload Manager by creating a Virtual Machine (VM) with Agent service .

-    POSTGRESQL is a open source Relational Database system  which gives you the ability to manage the database.
+    PostgreSQL is a open source Relational Database system  which gives you the ability to manage the database.

     Please refer the below link for more details.